torcriss/CocoReddit/replit.md

 - July 06, 2025.
 Enhanced save button with optimistic updates for immediate UI response
 - July 06, 2025.
 Updated Share button to copy link directly with toast notifications instead of modal dialog
 - July 06, 2025.
 Added highlighted orange state to Share button when link is copied (resets on page reload)
+- July 06, 2025.
+Fixed Share button highlighting to only show one highlighted post at a time globally
+- July 06, 2025.
+Reordered User Profile page sections from left to right: Recent Posts, Saved Posts, Recent Comments
 ```

 ## User Preferences